 Session 5 – Researching a Poet

-- Task 3 – Oral commentary (Billy Collins poem analysis)
+- Task 3 – Written commentary (Billy Collins poem analysis)

 - Google Drive folder containing all lessons, assignments and resources